BAP Carrasco: Construction and commissioning

-Ths ship was delivered by the Freire shipyard to the Peruvian Navy on March 22, 2017, in Vigo (Spain).
+The ship was delivered by the Freire shipyard to the Peruvian Navy on March 22, 2017, in Vigo (Spain).
 On the same day it was commissioned in an official flag raising ceremony held on its deck and attended by James Thornberry Schiantarelli, a high-ranked official of the Peruvian Navy, and Jose Antonio García Belaunde, Peruvian ambassador to Spain, among other authorities.
 The Carrasco succeeded the B.I.C.
 Humboldt in Peruvian expeditions to Antarctica.

 On May 3, 2017, the Carrasco arrived to its base in Callao port and was assigned to serve on Hydrography and Navigation Agency of the Peruvian Navy in a ceremony attended by Peruvian president Pedro Pablo Kuczynski.
 It was first deployed on 27 June 2017, participating in a 21-day mission.

 Service history

 Fulfilling the commitments of Peruvian Antarctic Policy as a member of the Antarctic Treaty, the Carrasco supports Peru's Antarctic research activities that were previously carried out by the B.I.C.
 Humboldt since 1988, strengthening the Peruvian presence in that continent.

 Accordingly, Peru performs annual expeditions to Antarctica (called ANTAR expeditions), sometimes in cooperation with other's countries researchers.
 On December 14, 2017, the Carrasco set sail into its first of this kind of mission, as part of the XXV ANTAR expedition which had a length of 90 days.
 During this trip the Carrasco crew performed scientific research, provided maintenance and supply to Peruvian Antarctic Machu Picchu Base and made protocolar visits to other Antarctic bases, returning to its home base in Peru on March 14, 2018.
 The next year the Carrasco took part in the XXVI ANTAR expedition from 7 December 2018 to 15 March 2019, in which Peruvian researchers performed several scientific programs out at Machu Picchu base and other at sea, covering areas such as glaciology, geology, atmospheric research, the study of El Niño Phenomenon, and climate change.